 Most jobs take less than a week, though more complicated homes may take longer.
 If we expect your project to be outside of the standard range, we will certainly let you know.

-We'll let you know what our current lead time is, but between our work load and time required for permitting/engineering, you may be waiting two to six weeks for the on-site portion of the project to begin.
+We'll let you know what our current lead time is, but between our work load and time required for permitting/engineering, you may be waiting two months or longer for the on-site portion of the project to begin.

 Our web site has lots of useful information, starting with some of the basic retrofitting elements.
 On the "Project Impact" page, you'll find some very informative brochures that get into more detail about retrofitting, as well as a hotline that will let you know when the next homeowners class is taking place.
 Our Links page will take you to the web sites of several other agencies that focus on helping you prepare for disasters.

 Yes.
-Sound Seismic is part of Jackson Remodeling LLC, a full service residential remodeler.
-That means that we have carpenters and trade specialists available to repair sheetrock, paneling, siding, or other elements that must be opened up to perform a retrofit.
-Of course, this finish work does add some cost to the project.
+Sound Seismic has carpenters and trade specialists available to repair sheetrock, paneling, siding, or other elements that must be opened up to perform a retrofit.
+Of course, this finish work does add some cost to the project, often about doubling it.

 Doing any planned upgrades to wiring or plumbing before plywood goes up is a great idea.
 Let us know if you'd like us to include that work, and we will have our plumber and/or electrician quote the work.
 Other things you might want to think about are whether you plan to add any future windows, insulation, etc.